truenas/documentation/content/SCALE/SCALE22.12.md

 TrueNAS SCALE 22.12-BETA.1 has been released and includes many new features and improved functionality.
 SCALE 22.12-Beta.1 features:

+* Redesign of Storage web UI including new dashboards for Storage, Pools, Dashboards, Devices and other storage related areas
+* Storj iX Cloud Sync backup solution now available.
+* Apps improvements including adding Storj to the official catalog and adding a default Apps catalog exclusive for Enterprise customers (SCALE 22.12-Beta.1)
 * STIG hardening through limiting web login and API access by restricting access for non-approved IP addresses and ranges.
-  Additional STIG hardining through disabling root login access and tying user to API ACLs (target SCALE 22.12-Beta.2).
+  Additional STIG hardening through disabling root login access and tying user to API ACLs (target SCALE 22.12-Beta.2).
-* Storj iX Cloud Sync backup solution now available.
-* Apps improvments including adding Storj to the official catalog and adding a default Apps catalog exclusive for Enterprise customers (SCALE 22.12-Beta.1)
-* Redesign of Storage web UI inclduing new dashboards for Storage, Pools, Dashboards, Devices and other storage related areas
 * Enclosure management for all iXsystems platforms
 * Improved clustering over the Angelfish clustered SMB (aka Windows storage).